Florgol/Pygame-racing-game/README.md

 The resulting codebase is rough around the edges, as there is opportunity for efficiency optimizations and refactoring.
 Given more time, this would have been a priority.

-Feel free play the resulting game.
+Feel free to play the resulting game.
 You can do so by simply downloading and executing the main.exe file.